 If you’re not sure, its wise to take the time now and walk around each room noting all small & big repairs that need to be done.
 Prioritize which is the most important to do (not necessarily the easiest) and tackle them one by one.
 Putting off small repairs can become very costly if they are not attended to in due time.

 Hi!
 I’m Debi Collinson.
-I’m an interior stylist, color expert, stager and real estate investor.
+I’m an Interior Design Consultant, a Color Consultant and a real estate investor.